avlec/see/README.md

 *See the docs folder for pdf versions.*

-## Planned Features
+## Features

   - Automatic code linting and formatting.
-  - Execution environment detection.
-  - Library use detection.
-  - Codebase security audits.
+  - Codebase security audits
-  - Determining Python version automatically.
-  - File/database caching optimizations, speed hacks.
+  - Warnings for code quality, poor practices, or concerns of security
   - Recommendations for improvements and optimizations to the codebase.

 ## Project management